emonm/AndroidPhotoFilters/README.md

 </table>

 ## Features
-(This is documentation from original page)
+(This is the older documentation from original page)

 PhotoFiltersSDK processes filter on any Image within fraction of second since processing logic is in NDK.
 At present following image filters are included: